i-doit/knowledge-base/docs/en/maintenance-and-operation/update.md

     Before updating it is essential to create a [backup](./backup-and-recovery/index.md).

 !!! attention "Writing permissions"
     If an error message appears while downloading and extracting, it is often the case that the Apache Webserver has no writing permissions for the path in which i-doit is installed.
-You will find more detailed information further below in this article.
+See [here](#update-prepared-via-the-console)

-## Update via the Web Interface
+## Update via the web interface

 The update can be accessed either through **Administration → [Tenant-Name] management** by clicking on the **i-doit update** button near the headline or via the quicklaunch widget in the dashboard or through the URL <http://i-doit-host/i-doit/?load=update>.